GitauHarrison/notes/search/install_elasticsearch_localhost.md

 Run `java -version` to check that `Java` is installed.

-Then next step would be to allow access to our repositories via HTTPS.
+The next step would be to allow access to our repositories via HTTPS.
 Therefore, let us install an APT transport package:

 ```python
 $ sudo apt install apt-transport-https